rklymentiev/py-for-neuro/chapters/chapter0.md

 <exercise id="6" title="A little bit of motivation">

-In the 1963 there was an experiment by Held and Hein where they put neonatal (newborn) kittens in a special device.
-One kitten was able to move around in a circle, the other one was kept in a basket so he couldn't moved around but could observe the world around due to the movements induced by actively moving kitten.
+In 1963 there was an experiment by Held and Hein where they put neonatal (newborn) kittens in a special device.
+One kitten was able to move around in a circle, the other one was kept in a basket so he couldn't move around but could observe the world around due to the movements induced by the actively moving kitten.
 Animals spent around 3 hours a day in that device and the rest of the time they spent in a cage with no light.
-Each animal was tested in several tests afterwards, such as avoidance of a visual cliff or blink to an approaching object.
-Study showed that passively moved kittens failed to show a response (blink) to an approaching object or discrimination of the cliff.
+Each animal was tested in several tests afterward, such as avoidance of a visual cliff or blink to an approaching object.
+The study showed that passively moved kittens failed to show a response (blink) to an approaching object or discrimination of the cliff.

 <center><img src="cats.png" width="500"></img></center>

 Held, R., & Hein, A. (1963).
 Movement-produced stimulation in the development of visually guided behavior. *Journal of Comparative and Physiological Psychology*, 56(5), 872–876. https://doi.org/10.1037/h0040546

 What does that mean?
 Quote from the paper: "*Self-produced movement with its concurrent visual feedback is necessary for the development of visually-guided behavior*".
-In other words, actively moving kittens were able to make an association of the world around by engaging with it, whereas passively moved kittens were not able to do so, although they both were kept in the same environment and saw the same objects.
+In other words, actively moving kittens were able to make an association of the world around them by engaging with it, whereas passively moved kittens were not able to do so, although they both were kept in the same environment and saw the same objects.
 Development of the visually-guided behavior (for example, estimation of the distance to the object or discriminating the shallow objects) cannot be achieved just by observing the world around.

 Why do I bring this up here?
-We can abstractly transfer this to the programming learning.
+We can abstractly transfer this to programming learning.
 There are 1000+ different libraries and functions in Python and there is no course that can introduce them all to you.
-And more importantly **no Python course will make you a good programmer by simply watching the videos/slides without the interaction**.
+And more importantly, **no Python course will make you a good programmer by simply watching the videos/slides without the interaction**.
 Programming is not a type of knowledge that can be learned by observing.

 This course will introduce basic concepts of programming with the example of some functions and problems but there are lots more!
-I highly encourage you to play around the problem sets apart from the tasks described.
-You could ask yourself questions like "What will change if I replace value X by value Y?" or "What does this argument do and what happens if I drop it?".
+I highly encourage you to play around with the problem sets apart from the tasks described.
+You could ask yourself questions like "What will change if I replace value X with value Y?" or "What does this argument do and what happens if I drop it?".
 Don't be afraid to change different parts of the code and see what happens.
-I promise you that your computer will not explode because of it (if it does, feel free to DM me on Twitter).
-In the worst case scenario you will get an error message from Python, which are usually very informative and tell you what exactly you did wrong.
+I promise you that your computer will not explode because of it (if it does, feel free to complain about it in DM on Twitter).
+In the worst-case scenario, you will get an error message from Python, which is usually very informative and tell you what exactly you did wrong.

 </exercise>